JakobBerg-Projects/CedasHackathon2025/src/deliverable/report.md

-# Predicting power consumption and SoC for electric cars by Watt The Data
+# Predicting power consumption for electric cars by Watt The Data

 ## Part 1: Exploring, processing, gaining insight from the data